fhgd/symnet/README.md

     ───────
     R₁ + R₂

-By using the modified nodal analysis the tree is build up automatically:
+By using the modified nodal analysis the tree is build up automatically and the node equation is solve for V2:

 ```python
 >>> eqs, x, tree = mna(g, ctrl_src)